kariminf/jslingua_docs/doc/eng.morpho.md

 ### Pronouns

-In English, the pronouns follows person, number and gender properties
+In English, the pronouns follow: person, number and gender properties

 #### I